-When we had our first little one there was no way affording newborn pictures was a thing we could do.
+When we had our first little one there was no way we could afford newborn photos.
 Don’t get me wrong- a good photographer is completely worth the money.
 They work very hard and spend a lot of money to get the right equipment and programs to do their job.

-Since I was already somewhat handy with a camera, I researched everything I could about taking newborn pictures on your own and learned some things along the way.
+Since I was already somewhat handy with a camera, I researched everything I could about taking DIY newborn pictures and learned some things along the way.

 There are affiliate links below, they cost you nothing help support This Crafty Home!